brio50/beam-calc/README.md

 ⎝2    192   ⎠
 ```

-Overall, it was a good introductory project to learn some Python, play with PyCharm, and learn about sympy and matplotlib modules.
+Overall, it was a good introductory project to learn some Python, PyCharm, and details of the sympy and matplotlib modules.